omhpathak/cmsc398F-fall22/Projects/Project-1/README.md

 ```

 Our proof-of-work method needs to repeatedly increment a nonce until we have a hash operation with 4 leading 0s (Ex.
 0000c3af42fc31...).

-Once found, return the winning nonce
+Once found, return the winning nonce.

-The nonce should start at 1 everytime we do the proof for a block and increment from there
+The nonce should start at 1 everytime we do the proof for a block and increment from there.

-The hash operation is defined as
+The hash operation is defined as:

 ```
 hash_operation = hashlib.sha256(str(new_nonce ** 2 - previous_nonce** 2).encode()).hexdigest()